A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Why visit in March?
 To indulge in vintage wine tasting during En Primeur

 Prefer to explore more of the incredible history of the surrounding province of Aquitaine?
 Take a short train ride to the beautiful town of Saint-Émilion and learn more about its distinct vintage wines.
 If you love walking, venture to the beautiful seaside town of Arcachon and hike up the Dune du Pilat.
-It’s the highest natural sand dune in Europe and essential viewing in March when there are fewer crowds.
+It’s Europe’s highest natural sand dune and essential viewing in March when there are fewer crowds.

 The best places to visit in March: Africa, Asia and beyond